PipedreamHQ/pipedream/docs/docs/user-settings/README.md

 Pipedream marketing emails may still be sent to the original email address you used when signing up for Pipedream.
 To change the email address tied to marketing emails, please [reach out to our team](https://pipedream.com/support).

-### Multi-Factor Authentication
+### Two-Factor Authentication

-Multi-factor authentication adds an additional layer of security for your Pipedream account and is recommended for all users.
+Two-factor authentication (2FA) adds an additional layer of security for your Pipedream account and is recommended for all users.

-#### Configuring MFA
+#### Configuring 2FA
 <br>

 1. Open your [Account Settings](https://pipedream.com/user)
-2. Click **Configure** under **Multi-Factor Authentication**
+2. Click **Configure** under **Two-Factor Authentication**
 3. Scan the QR code in an authenticator app like [1Password](https://1password.com/) or Google Authenticator (available on [iOS](https://apps.apple.com/us/app/google-authenticator/id388497605) and [Android](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2&hl=en_US&gl=US))
-4. If you're unable to scan the QR code, you can view the setup key to configure MFA manually in your authenticator app
+4. If you're unable to scan the QR code, you can view the setup key to configure 2FA manually in your authenticator app
 5. Enter the one-time-password (OTP) from your authenticator app
 6. **Save your recovery codes in a secure location**.
 You'll need these to access your Pipedream account in the case you lose access to your authenticator app.